stevendinh28/SQL_Data_Project/README.md

 Throughout this project, I've leveraged my SQL toolkit through:

-- **🧩 Complex Query Crafting:** Mastered the art of advanced SQL, merging tables and using clauses for the creation of temporary tables.
+- **Complex Query Crafting:** Mastered the art of advanced SQL, merging tables and using clauses for the creation of temporary tables.
-- **📊 Data Aggregation:** leveraged GROUP BY and functions including COUNT() and AVG() for data-summarization.
+- **Data Aggregation:** leveraged GROUP BY and functions including COUNT() and AVG() for data-summarization.
-- **💡 Analytical Skills:** Proved my analytical prowess through turning questions into actionable, insightful SQL queries.
+- **Analytical Skills:** Proved my analytical prowess through turning questions into actionable, insightful SQL queries.

 # Conclusions